Oh Yeah (Yello song): Legacy

-After its use in the 1986 film Ferris Bueller's Day Off — an "incredibly infectious song" from which it became virtually known as "the Ferris Bueller song" — the song was used in various other film soundtracks through the end of the decade and developed a reputation as a 1980s Hollywood cliche.
+After its use in the 1986 film Ferris Bueller's Day Off — an "incredibly infectious song" from which it became virtually known as "the Ferris Bueller song"—the song was used in various other film soundtracks through the end of the decade and developed a reputation as a 1980s Hollywood cliche.
 It was prominently used in the 1987 film The Secret of My Success.
-(Note: Although it did not appear on the soundtrack album.)
-It was also part of the soundtrack in She's Out of Control.
-In 1990, Faith No More frequently included samples of the song on the tour for their album The Real Thing.

 Film critic Jonathan Bernstein observed that despite never reaching hit status, the song "has become synonymous with avarice and lust.
-Every time a movie, TV show or commercial wants to underline the jaw-dropping impact of a hot babe or sleek auto, that synth-drum starts popping and that deep voice rumbles, 'Oh yeah…".
-A 2014 article on The Dissolve website, suggests the song is used to metaphorically represent lust (in various forms) and cocaine.
+Every time a movie, TV show or commercial wants to underline the jaw-dropping impact of a hot babe or sleek auto, that synth-drum starts popping and that deep voice rumbles, 'Oh yeah…" A 2014 article on The Dissolve website, suggests the song is used to metaphorically represent lust (in various forms) and cocaine.
 The song became a conceit on The Simpsons, being used when Duffman appears; an idiomatic staple in video games; and a repeated choice in television advertisements.
-The song is also featured in Gran Turismo 4 as the license test fail theme.

-The song's use in The Secret of My Success is referenced in the It's Always Sunny in Philadelphia episode "Sweet Dee Has a Heart Attack", with character Ronald "Mac" McDonald referring to it as "The 'Day Bow Bow' Song"; he and his friend Charlie then proceed to sing the song themselves briefly, using the aforementioned phrase, and the song features across several more points in the episode from then on.

 Matthew Broderick reprised his Bueller role in a Honda commercial aired during the Super Bowl XLVI, in which "Oh Yeah" was featured.
 A teaser for the ad had appeared two weeks prior to the Super Bowl, which had created rumors of a possible film sequel.
-It was produced by Santa Monica-based RPA and directed by Todd Phillips.
+It was produced by Santa Monica–based RPA and directed by Todd Phillips.
 Adweeks Tim Nudd called the ad "a great homage to the original 1986 film, with Broderick this time calling in sick to a film shoot and enjoying another day of slacking."
 On the other hand, Jalopniks Matt Hardigree called the spot "sacrilegious".

 Oh Yeah!, a short documentary film about the song and its cultural impact, was released at the Tribeca Festival on June 7, 2025.